<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/chinese-investments-in-africa-strategic-opportunity-or-dependence-to-be-managed/">Chinese investments in Africa: strategic opportunity or dependence to be managed?</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/chinese-investments-in-africa-strategic-opportunity-or-dependence-to-be-managed/">Chinese investments in Africa: strategic opportunity or dependence to be managed?</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/african-diamond-giants-at-the-heart-of-a-strategic-global-industry/">African diamond giants: at the heart of a strategic global industry</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/african-diamond-giants-at-the-heart-of-a-strategic-global-industry/">African diamond giants: at the heart of a strategic global industry</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>